• Latest

 Causes of Personal Injuries

-Personal injuries can be caused by many different things, such as a slip and fall on a public sidewalk, a car accident, and even a medical malpractice.
+Personal injuries can be caused by many different things, such as a slip and fall on a public sidewalk, a car accident, or even medical malpractice.
 However, a good portion of injuries happens because of negligence.
 For example, pedestrians might walk into a pothole and twist their ankles.

 Or, a driver might run a red light and injure another person.
 In both cases, the pedestrian and the driver are liable for damages.
 The damages that a personal injury victim may receive include medical bills, pain and suffering, and loss of income.
 You can file a personal injury lawsuit if you believe you are entitled to damages.